lekkehart/flutter-with-approov/README.md

 Demonstrates the usage of Approov 2.0 in a Flutter mobile app together with a GCP cloud function backend.

+The Approov SDK provides security for mobile applications as described at <https://approov.io/docs/v2.0/>.

 ## Prerequisites

+### Setup a Trial with the Approov API Protection Solution

+For setting up a trial see <https://approov.io/>.

+### Register APK with the Approov Service

-The mobile app APK needs to have been registered in the Approov cloud service.
+The mobile app APK needs to have been registered with the Approov service.
 Otherwise, the Approov service will not return valid tokens.

 ## Approov Message Flow Diagram